Corporal Punishment In Virginia: Is Spanking Legal?

 The most important role of a parent is in the instruction of a child so that he or she may enter adulthood as a well-adjusted and contributing member of society.
 One of the biggest frustrations of many parents is finding the appropriate method for disciplining a child.
 Does corporal punishment play a role in modern parenting?
 Is spanking legal in Virginia?
 If it is legal, are there clear boundaries in the law so that parents do not commit a crime in disciplining their children?

-Corporal punishment is defined as “physical punishment” according to Dictionary.com, more specifically, “physical punishment, as spanking, inflicted on a child by an adult in authority.”
+Dictionary.com defines corporal punishment as “physical punishment, as spanking, inflicted on a child by an adult in authority.”
 Spanking is a legal form of discipline from a parent to a child.
 However, not all spankings are created equal.
 Parents who use physical punishment to discipline their children can sometimes be charged with assault and battery of a family or household member, in violation of Virginia Code Section 18.2-57.2, or even child abuse.
 The Virginia appellate courts have reviewed a number of these cases and have provided some guidelines for assessing when a spanking is not spanking, but a battery or even child abuse.
 Unfortunately for many parents, there is no bright line that differentiates appropriate punishment from unlawful or criminal conduct.

 Some of the rules for determining when spanking is legal are found in the Virginia Supreme Court case, Harbaugh v.
 Commonwealth, 209 Va.
 695, 697-98 (1969).
 That case tells us that corporal punishment cannot be an excuse for a parent to exhibit “uncontrolled passion” or uses force that “exceeds the bounds of due moderation.”
 Where an allegation is brought of abuse or battery by a parent of their child, and the parent claims to have simply been exercising their right to discipline, the Harbaugh case instructs the court to consider “the age, size and conduct of the child, the nature of the misconduct, and the kind of marks or wounds inflicted on the body of the child.”
 These criteria do allow courts to make subjective assessments of the appropriateness of the punishment.
 Generally, if a child suffers an injury—more than temporary redness—such as a cut or a wound that results in bleeding or bruising, the possibility exists under Harbaugh that the punishment was excessive.
 If the injury appears in an area other than on the rear end of the child, extra scrutiny will be applied.
 The use of instruments for spanking—even belts—will be given a close look, as will the number of spankings applied.